iamabrom/IGA_SoftAppliance/README.md

 # IGA-SoftAppliance
-This repository is to deploy a software appliance that is capable to run an Identity Governance and Administration platform.
+This repository is to deploy a software appliance that is capable to run an Identity Governance and Administration (IGA) platform.
 This can be used for small deployments in a production environment or used as an isolated development environment.

+This project includes a soft appliance based on a LAMP stack, using CentOS 7 as the OS.
+The soft appliance is detributed as an Open Virtual Appliance (OVA) image.
+This will contain everything needed to build out a development/learning environment, including the open source OrangeHRM to be to authoritative source of truth for identities.

+This soft appliance DOES NOT conatin any IGA software.
+This stack is designed to run IGA platforms such as SailPoint IIQ, RSA IGL, One Identity- Identity Manager, OpenIAM, Soffid, or Core Security- Access, Provisioning, & Identiity Suite.

+### Stack
+- CentOS 7 <br />
+- Apache 2.4 <br />
+- Tomcat 8.0 <br />
+- MariaDB 5.5 <br />
+- PHP 5.6 <br />
+- Postfix/Cyrus <br />

+### Software
+- OrangeHRM
+- OpenLDAP
+- Apache Directory Studio
+- Thunderbird
+- DBeaver
+- phpMyAdmin
+- phpLDAPadmin
+- Sublime 3